AdobeDocs/experience-platform.en/help/dashboards/integrations/power-bi.md

 ### Review consent

 After selecting either **[!UICONTROL Generate Credentials]** or **[!UICONTROL Upload credential file]** Platform automatically validates the credentials.
-Assuming you have the correct credentials, a confirmation popover appears.
+After providing the correct credentials, a confirmation popover appears.

 Next, you must provide consent to Microsoft for the permissions requested by Power BI.
 A new window appears requesting permissions to allow Power BI access and use of your data according to their terms of service and privacy statement.
 Select **[!UICONTROL Accept]**.